Liam-48/multi-phase-model-visualizations/README.md

 ## About the project
 This project focuses on
-- **Solving** the three-phase Cahn–Hilliard modified equation (added a Source term) in 2D and 3D, with given parameters.
+- **Solving** the three-phase Cahn–Hilliard modified equation (added a source term) in 2D and 3D with given parameters.
 - **Visualizing** the phase evolution over time, using:
     - **2D:** Real-time animation generated on the fly.
     - **3D:** Saves frame to a folder, then stitches them into a video.